 A Cozy Kitchen With Barnwood On The Ceiling

 Some of the most popular and attractive places wood ceilings can be found are located in the most used rooms in a home or commercial space.
 Starting with the kitchen ceiling, great rooms, living rooms and other highly visible areas benefit the most from ceiling makeovers.
 This is not to say that any room cannot be made more attractive and become more inviting by adding wood to the ceiling.
 In commercial spaces, wooden ceiling treatments can take the place of wall paneling and provide some of the same benefits, adding character and depth.
 Entry areas, hallways and common workspaces are all popular places to utilize a reclaimed wood ceiling and provide a great look for guests and employees alike.
 Reclaimed wood ceilings add another element to your design, since these are reused wood planks and have years of character from natural aging.

 Barnwood Paneling On The Ceiling Is Right At Home

-Not all paneling used in ceiling applications has to be rustic to look great.
-Many factors go into planning the perfect material to be used when covering a surface, depending on the overall design style and desired look.
+Not all paneling used in ceiling design ideas has to be rustic to look great.
+Many factors go into planning the perfect material to be used when covering a surface, depending on the overall home design style and desired look.
 There really is not a right or wrong way to choose.
 Sometimes, a material you would have never considered ends up being just the right fit and can be much more stunning than you would have imagined.